Belgium country profile - Overview

 However, there has also been a growing divide between the mainly Dutch-speaking north and the mainly French-speaking south, with some even speculating that the country could break up.

-Brussels is the headquarters of the European Union and the North Atlantic Treaty Organisation (Nato).
-Thus, it is the polyglot home of an army of international diplomats and civil servants.
+Brussels is the headquarters of the European Union and the North Atlantic Treaty Organisation (Nato), making it the polyglot home of an army of international diplomats and civil servants.

 The country stretches from the dunes of the northern coastline through the Flemish lowlands and on to the forests of the rolling Ardennes hills in the south.